Chungyejin/Cnn_pneumonia_xray_eval/README.md

 # Evaluation of CNN Architectures for Pneumonia Classification in Chest X-Ray Images

-Applied deep learning project for binary classification of **pneumonia** in chest X-ray images, comparing ResNet, DenseNet, and EfficientNet architectures.

----

 ## Motivation

 Pneumonia remains a major public health concern, demanding rapid and precise diagnosis for effective treatment and to prevent complications.
 Deep learning-based diagnostic support systems have shown strong potential for accelerating and standardizing clinical screening.